solana-foundation/solana-improvement-documents/proposals/0046-optimistic-cluster-restart-automation.md

 than  `RESTART_STAKE_THRESHOLD` and repairing slots in "must-have" category, replay all blocks and pick the heaviest fork as follows:

-1. For all blocks with more than 67% votes, they must be on picked fork.
+1. For all blocks with more than 67% stake in `LastVotedForkSlots` messages, they must be on the heaviest fork.

-2. If a picked block has more than one child, check if the votes on the heaviest child is over threshold:
+2. If a picked block has more than one child, check if the heaviest child should be picked using the following rule:

    1. If vote_on_child + stake_on_validators_not_in_restart >= 62%, pick child.
       For example, if 80% validators are in restart, child has 42% votes, then